Haslet

-In British English, haslet or acelet is a pork meatloaf with herbs, originally from Lincolnshire.
-The word is derived from the Old French hastilles meaning entrails.
+Haslet is a pork meatloaf with herbs, originally from Lincolnshire.
+The British English word is derived from the Old French hastilles meaning entrails.
 In Lincolnshire, haslet (pronounced '/ˈhæslɪt/' locally) is typically made from stale white bread, minced pork, sage, salt and black pepper.
 It is typically served cold with pickles and salad, or as a sandwich filling.
 In England, it is occasionally sold on a delicatessen counter.

 Welsh haslet is traditionally made from finely minced potatoes, pigs' liver and onions.

 In North American English, "haslet" refers to the "edible viscera of a butchered animal".